 HITECH WORKFORCE TRAINING PROGRAM: Crosstraining online for Healthcare and IT ProfessionalsThe HITECH Workforce Program is transitioning from a grant funded program to a 6 to 18 month certificate to allow professionals more time to work on their courses.
-The program is offered through Continuing Education through Summer 2013 (June and July start dates), and transitions to credit courses starting in Fall 2013.
+Starting in the Fall 2014, courses are offered as credit, not continuing education.
 This program is an intensive, online, educational program designed to provide a qualified pool of Healthcare and IT workers to ensure a successful:

 • Nationwide adoption of Electronic Health Records (EHRs),

 • Information exchange across health care providers and public health authorities,